asantaga/wiserHomeAssistantPlatform/README.md

 - Schedule files now support the All special day as well as Weekdays and Weekends.
 - New service to set a schedule from a string that supports templating.
 See [set_schedule_from_string](https://github.com/asantaga/wiserHomeAssistantPlatform/blob/master/docs/services.md#set-schedule-from-string)
+- Schedule card options to show IDs and list view
+- Events and automation triggers

 ## Contents